syahirahlee/MMGame/README.md

 **7. End Game**<br/>
 This form is displayed when player has finished 10 rounds of the game in each level. <br/>
 - More challenges button
-  - This will open 'Levels' form for player to try playing other levels.
+  - This will open 'Levels' form for player to try challenge other levels.
 - Main Menu button
   - This will open 'Main Menu' form.